Mary Martin Gallery

 Norman Cable

-He supplemented his part-time job income in college by traveling often into northern Mexico, painting bullfights, horse races, villages and street markets.
-After graduating in 1966 from Arizona State University with honors, his lifelong fascination with other people and cultures led him to seek architectural opportunities all over the world…and quite naturally, to sketch and paint wherever a project took him.
+He supplemented his part-time job income in college by traveling often into northern Mexico painting bullfights, horse races, villages, and street markets.
+After graduating with honors in 1966 from Arizona State University, his lifelong fascination with other people and cultures led him to seek architectural opportunities all over the world to sketch and paint.